kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

   return xhr;
 }
 {% endprism %}
 The feature detection code is now in a reusable function called `getXHR()`.
-The function does the cross-browser checking for `XMLHttpRequest` internally, meaning we can use "xhr" by creating new `getXHR()` instances without worrying about the "xhr" cross-browser issues.
+The function does the cross-browser checking for `XMLHttpRequest` internally, meaning we can use XHR by creating new `getXHR()` instances without worrying about the XHR cross-browser issues.

 The function checks for `XMLHttpRequest` in the same way, but we're also checking to see of the browser has one of two ActiveXObject builds and also checking to see if either `XMLHttpRequest` or `ActiveXObject` exists.